cyuria/discord.nvim/README.md

 ## Features

-- ~~It should be cross-platform (only tested on windows 10 currently)~~
+- It should be cross-platform (only tested on windows 10 currently)
-  - It should be when I add the linux and mac libraries for discord rpc
 - It doesn't ruin my neovim config
 - Easy to use and unobtrusive
 - Uses CWD as "project" (And therefore works with plugins like [ahmedkhalf/project.nvim](https://github.com/ahmedkhalf/project.nvim), for example)